kochsoft/diablo2/README.md

   --boost_skills BOOST_SKILLS
                         Set this number to the given value.
   --reset_skills        Flag.
 Unlearns all skills, returning them as free skill points.
+  --enable_godmode      Enables Demigod-mode (so far without high Mana/HP/Stamina).
+Creates a .humanity stat file for later return to normal mode.
+  --disable_godmode     Returns to human form (retaining skill points earned in god mode).
+After all, who wants the stress of being super all the time?
   --info                Flag.
 Show some statistics to each input file.

 Example call:
 $ python3 horadric_exchange.py conan.d2s ormaline.d2s
 ```